DataTalksClub/machine-learning-zoomcamp/08-deep-learning/09-dropout.md

 Dropout is a technique that prevents overfitting in neural networks by randomly dropping nodes of a layer during training.
 As a result, the trained model works as an ensemble model consisting of multiple neural networks.

-From perivous experiments we got the best value of learning rate `0.01` and layer size of `100`.
+From previous experiments we got the best values of learning rate `0.01` and layer size of `100`.
 We'll use these values for the next experiment along with different values of dropout rates:

 ```python
 # Function to define model by adding new dense layer and dropout